maritiren/secure-coding/resources_and_platforms/platforms.md

 4. Press the yellow bar to make a team.
 5. ... and you can start with the module of your liking!

+I would advice you to google and do research around each challenge for broader understanding of each topic.

 ---